KenKundert/avendesora/doc/commands.rst

      avendesora questions bank

 It will print out the security questions for *bank* account along with an index.
 Specify the index of the question you want answered.
+You can answer any number of questions.
+Type <Ctrl-d> or give an empty selection to terminate.

 By default *Avendesora* looks for the security questions in the *questions* field.
 If your questions are in a different field, just specify the name of the